ethereum-optimism/specs/specs/experimental/l2-blob.md

 2. Both the calldata and BLOBs use Alt-DA.
 3. Calldata uses Layer 1 on-chain DA, while BLOBs use Alt-DA.

-The third option, referred to as a “hybrid Layer 2,” combines the best features of different DA solutions.
+The third option, referred to as a “hybrid Layer 2”, combines the best features of different DA solutions.
 This allows users and applications to choose between on-chain and off-chain data availability for different types of transactions within the same network.
 Specifically, users can upload and store non-financial data at a very low cost using off-chain DA, while still conducting critical financial transactions using on-chain DA.
 In some cases, these two types of transactions may even occur within the same application.
 For example, users might use a platform like Twitter primarily for social networking, while also sending payments to other users.

+The following diagram illustrates the transaction data flow for a hybrid Layer 2:
 ```mermaid
 flowchart
     A[Users] -->|Non-financial BLOB Tx| B(Layer 2)